- Clark County

 In addition, there will be sidewalk ramp work at:

-- NW 2nd Avenue south of 134th Street
+- NW Second Avenue, south of NW 134th Street

-- NW McCann Road from 47th Avenue to 36th Avenue
+- NW McCann Road, from NW 47th Avenue to NW 36th Avenue

 Drivers should expect delays due to lane restrictions.
 Pedestrian traffic will be affected.

 Asphalt overlays – NE Andresen Road, NE 78th Street to north of Interstate 205